rt15/rt15_portable_runtime/README.md

 With RPR you can focus on coding your features, not on wasting your time searching for solutions on the web.

+RPR also helps you to support both GCC and MSVC compilers.

 ## Create Windows programs without CRT

 C programs are almost always either statically or dynamically linked with the CRT.